Double Robust Bayesian Inference on Average Treatment Effects: Illustration using Squared Exponential Process Priors

 \begin{remark}[Double Robust H\"older Smoothness] Proposition \ref{prop:exponential} requires $\sqrt{s_\pi \, s_m}>p/2$, which represents a trade-off between the smoothness requirement for $m_0$ and $\pi_0$.
-In particular, we obtain \textit{double robustness}; i.e., a lack of smoothness of the conditional mean function $m_0$ can be mitigated by exploiting the regularity of the propensity score and vice versa.
-Referring to the H\"older class $\mathcal{C}^{s_m}([0,1]^{p})$, its complexity measured by the bracketing entropy of size $\varepsilon$ is of order $\varepsilon^{-2\upsilon}$ for $\upsilon=d/(2s_m)$.
-One can show that the key stochastic equicontinuity assumption in \cite{ray2020causal}, i.e., their condition (3.5), is violated by exploring the Sudkov lower bound \citep{han2021set} when $\upsilon>1$ or equivalently when $s_m<p/2$.
+This encapsulate the \textit{double robustness}; i.e., a lack of smoothness of the conditional mean function $m_0$ can be mitigated by exploiting the regularity of the propensity score and vice versa.
+Referring to the H\"older class $\mathcal{C}^{s_m}([0,1]^{p})$, its complexity measured by the bracketing entropy of size $\varepsilon$ is of order $\varepsilon^{-2\upsilon}$ for $\upsilon=p/(2s_m)$.
+One can show that the key stochastic equicontinuity assumption in \cite{ray2020causal}, that is, their condition (3.5), is violated by exploring the Sudkov lower bound \citep{han2021set} when $\upsilon>1$ or equivalently when $s_m<p/2$.
 In contrast, our framework accommodates this non-Donsker regime as long as $\sqrt{s_\pi \, s_m}>p/2$, which enables us to exploit the product structure and a fast convergence rate for estimating the propensity score.
 Our methodology is not restricted to the case where propensity score belongs to a H\"older class per se.
-For instance, under a parametric restriction (such as in logisitic regression) or an additive model with unknown link function, the possible range of the posterior contraction rate $\varepsilon_n$ for the conditional mean function can be substantially enlarged. \end{remark}
+For instance, under a parametric restriction (such as in logistic regression) or an additive model with unknown link function, the possible range of the posterior contraction rate $\varepsilon_n$ for the conditional mean function can be substantially enlarged.
+In the case $ s_m>p/2$, the bias term becomes asymptotically negligible, i.e., $b_{0,\eta}=o_{P_0}(n^{-1/2})$.
+This allows for smoothness robustness only with respect to the propensity score and is also known as single robustness.
+In this case, no posterior correction is required, see \cite{ray2020causal}. \end{remark}